Property jargon buster for first-time buyers

 A professional who provides advice on financial products from the whole market based on your circumstances.
 You may have to pay a fee for this service.

 A grant that is given by a local authority towards the cost of repairing or improving a property.
+Being able to get free money from the government can help swing the balance when deciding between moving vs improving.

 When a property owner asks an estate agent to market their property for sale.